Soga238/berry/docs/class.md

 <span class="k">end</span>
 </code></pre></div>

-#### Constructor and Instantiation
+## Constructor and Instantiation

-Berry gets an instance by calling the name of the class.
+Berry constructs an instance of the class by calling the class name.
+Like this

 ``` ruby
 class TestClass